huangxin93/36kr-app/README.md

+react+antd+react-redux
+1\ Lambdas are forbidden in JSX attributes due to their rendering performance impact add tslint->jsx-no-lambda

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>